GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/precise_storage_bus.md

   <ImportStructure src="../structure/cable_precise_storage_bus.snbt"></ImportStructure>
 </GameScene>

-ME Precise Storage Bus is a <ItemLink id="ae2:storage_bus" /> that can be filtered with a number, and it will only insert items up to that limit.
+The ME Precise Storage Bus is an <ItemLink id="ae2:storage_bus" /> with a configurable quantity limit.
+It inserts items only up to that limit.

 ![GUI](../pic/pre_storage_bus.png)